Run your operations

 • Track and validate activities automatically

-• Warn of deviations from plan in real time
+• Real-time warnings of warn of deviations from plan

 • Insert ad hoc activities during execution